perl6/problem_solver_tutorial/chapter/text0.md

 [Chapter Layout](#chapter-0)
 --------------------------

-The strategy of building one none trivial application also disables us to expound all topics in the order from A to Z. But even if we cater to the practical needs of the task - each chapter has a main topic and several smaller ones, which are often related to the bigger.
+The strategy of building a none trivial application also forces sometimes disables us to expound all topics in the order from A to Z. But even if we cater to the practical needs of the task - each chapter has a main topic and several smaller ones, which are often related to the bigger.